 1.3.25 At the time of listing it will be ascertained whether each household belongs to ST or not.
 Further the approximate household monthly consumer expenditure will also be collected from each household.
-The households will then be arranged in the following order:-

-ST households with m.p.c.e. less than Rs.
-A

-ST households with m.p.c.e. from Rs.
+The households will then be arranged in the following order:- non-ST households with m.p.c.e more than Rs.
+B non- ST households with m.p.c.e from Rs.
 A to Rs.
+B non-ST households with m.p.c.e less than Rs.
+A (m.p.c.e. : monthly per capita expenditure e)

+ST households with m.p.c.e. less than ST households with m.p.c.e. from Rs.
+A to Rs.
+A Rs.
 B

-ST households with m.p.c.e. more than Rs.
-B
+ST households with m.p.c.e. more than

+D D